Application of the levy to substances received at a scheduled waste facility

 - the type of operational purpose allowed under the approval

 - the quantity of waste allowed to be used

 - the period in which the waste must be used

-- any conditions of use
+- any conditions of use.

-Once the EPA has approved an application, the scheduled waste facility can claim a deduction for the amount and within the period specified by the EPA.
+The scheduled waste facility can claim a deduction for the amount and within the period specified by the EPA.
 Typically, an approval will be valid for a 12-month period.